hackclub/hackclub/workshops/space_game/README.md

   turtle.goto(-100,0)
   turtle.write("Click Space as Much as Possible", font=("Arial", 10, "normal"))
 ```
-The turtle clears the screen, goes to the specified location, and tells the user the directions.
+The turtle clears the screen, goes to the specified location, and tells the user the directions for Game 2.

-# Activate Timer
+## Activate Timer
 This code will be used for Game 2, and the function will be called later in the program.
 It will make more sense then so don't worry!
+This function does right below our `right` function.
 ```csharp
 def TimerActivate():
   global game2end
   timeVal = 5
 ```
-This function will tell the user how much time they have left to press the space bar before the game ends.
-Make the game2end boolean global and make timeVal equal to five to represent the time they will have to play.
+- This function will tell the user how much time they have left to press the space bar before the game ends.
+- Make the `game2end` boolean global so we can access it.
+- Create the `timeVal` integer and set it equal to 5.
+This represents the amount of the time the user has to press the space bar as fast as possible in Game 2.

+This code goes within the `TimerActive` function and right below what we just wrote.
 ```csharp
 def TimerActivate():
   #What we just wrote would be here.